 Working from home and all that it entails can be quite the challenge.
 Throw in some family members who are also confined to the house and it can seem like an impossible task.
 But incredibly, many of us took to it like the proverbial ducks to water.

-Fears of dips in productivity were completely unfounded and the workforce, in general, seemed to thrive in a home office environment.
+Fears of dips in productivity were proven to be completely unfounded and the workforce, in general, seemed to thrive in a home office environment.

 A 2015 study carried out at Stanford University discovered that over a 9 month period, 16,000 workers who worked from home increased their productivity by 13%.
 Five years later, and in the midst of a global pandemic, a new survey found that workers increased their productivity by an astonishing 47%!